Rosemary Ellen Guiley

 July 8, 1950 - July 18, 2019

 Rosemary Ellen Guiley has passed away suddenly at the age of 69.
-The field has lost a true life committed to study of the supernatural with integrity, great skill, compassion and deep scholarly wisdom.
+The field has lost a true life committed to study of the supernatural with integrity, great skill, compassion, and deep scholarly wisdom.
 She reassured us that to explore the "what could be" should be the norm and to challenge scientific standards was the expectation.
 She did this with grace and honor.
-Rosemary did not seek the lime-light, she created her own brilliance that others would seek to follow for it was validated, trusted and revered.
+Rosemary did not seek the limelight, rather she created her own brilliance that others would seek to follow for it was validated, trusted, and revered.

 Rosemary was a pioneer for truth-seeking and research in the paranormal industry.
-As an intellect and crafted American writer on topics related to spirituality, the occult, supernatural and the paranormal, she also was a revered radio show co-host and contributor to many, including the industry celebrated Coast-to-Coast AM.
-She was a Board of Director for the "National Museum of Mysteries and Research" in Columbia Pennsylvania and the "Foundation of Research into Extraterrestrial Encounters".
-An author to more than 49 books, including ten encyclopedias, she received a Lifetime Achievement Award from the Upper Peninsula Paranormal Research Society.
+As an intellect and talented American writer on topics related to spirituality, the occult, supernatural, and the paranormal, she also was a revered radio show co-host and contributor to many, including the industry-celebrated Coast-to-Coast AM.
+She was on the Board of Directors for the "National Museum of Mysteries and Research" in Columbia, Pennsylvania, and the "Foundation of Research into Extraterrestrial Encounters."
+An author of nearly 50 books, including 10 encyclopedias, she received a Lifetime Achievement Award from the Upper Peninsula Paranormal Research Society.

 "Intuition invariably proves to be right." -- Rosemary Ellen Guiley

-Rosemary Ellen Guiley literary works included Atlas of the Mysteries in North America (1995), which included a listing of places in Canada and the US associated with mysterious occurrences, The Encyclopedia of Witches and Witchcraft, Harper's Encyclopedia of Mystical & Paranormal Experience and The Encyclopedia of Angels.
-A mark of honor, her work has been translated into 14 languages.
+Rosemary Ellen Guiley's literary works included Atlas of the Mysteries in North America (1995), which included a listing of places in Canada and the US associated with mysterious occurrences, as well as The Encyclopedia of Witches and Witchcraft, Harper's Encyclopedia of Mystical & Paranormal Experience, and The Encyclopedia of Angels.
+A mark of honor, her works have been translated into 14 languages.

 Rosemary leaves behind a world of supernatural enthusiasts that continue to seek the answers she explored with great expertise.
 The good news is that, through her countless contributions, she left a legacy of paved roads for us to pick up the suitcase and continue the journey.